 Integrations and Tools

 Canvas supports most integrations used in Blackboard by our students, faculty, and staff.
 These include ARES Course Reserves, Panopto, Kaltura, Turnitin, iClicker, and many more.
 Faculty will still be able to add Zoom links to their course to host synchronous meetings.
 Learn more about 3rd Party Tools available and coming soon.

 Canvas was one of the top-rated systems by Student Disability Services.
 We will continue integrating Ally to support uploaded content accessibility.

 If you would like to receive emails that include LMS project updates, announcements, and important information, sign up for our mailing list.

-If you have questions about this project or how it impacts you, please view the FAQs (Frequently Asked Questions) for more information.
-Additional project information will be released in Spring 2022 on this site and by divisions.
+If you have questions about this project or how it impacts you, please view the Canvas Transition FAQs (Frequently Asked Questions) for more information.